 Learn how to draw a great looking Basketball with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Basketball.
+By following the simple steps, you too can easily draw a perfect Basketball.

 The basketball is the only piece of mobile equipment needed to play the game of the same name.
 Basketball has become an American icon; in fact, it is the only major sport that originated entirely in America.